Error mitigation, optimization, and extrapolation on a trapped ion testbed

-where for each folding we insert the identity in the form of four \MS\ gates each with $\phi = 0$, $\theta=\frac{\pi}{2}$, the same parameters as our usual $MS$ gate.
-This kind of discrete gate-folding would circumvent cancellation of certain coherent errors, as we never follow up an entangling operation with its inverse.
+where we now insert the identity in the form of four \MS\ gates each with $\phi = 0$, $\theta=\frac{\pi}{2}$, the same parameters as our usual $MS$ gate.
+This kind of discrete gate insertion would circumvent cancellation of certain coherent errors, as we never follow an entangling operation with its inverse.

 However, this method requires that four two-qubit gates be inserted at a time for each preexisting two-qubit gate in our circuit, which introduces a lot of noise very quickly.
-This low resolution in the amount of noise that we are able to add to the circuit as a function of the number of folds may make it difficult to perform extrapolation.
-We want to have enough distinct noisy energy estimates (and thus enough foldings) to be able to fit higher order polynomials to our data, but as we add more and more gates to our circuit we run the risk of decoherence overshadowing all other forms of noise, negating the effect of our ansatz circuit.
+This low resolution in the amount of noise that we are able to add to the circuit as a function of the number of insertions may make it difficult to perform extrapolation.
+We want to have enough distinct noisy energy estimates (and thus enough insertions) to ensure that our extrapolation does not over-fit our data, but as we add more and more gates to our circuit we run the risk of decoherence overshadowing all other forms of noise, negating the effect of our ansatz circuit.
 This method is also shown in FIG. \ref{fig:folded_ansatz_circuit}

 We expect all these gate insertion methods (FIG. \ref{fig:folded_ansatz_circuit}) to generally scale the noise in our circuit as a function of the total number of two-qubit gates.